Habib0905/ImpactGraph-UI/README.md

 ```sh
 npm run start
 ```
-You can run the project by Process Manager.There is a file in the Project directory named "ecosystem.config.js".
+You can run the project by Process Manager.
+There is a file in the Project directory named "ecosystem.config.js".
 In this file you can add your own script , Project Name , can define the maximum number of CPU and Memory usage.
 ```sh
 npm install pm2@latest -g